 The 2700K and 4000K bulbs claimed to be within 200K of the printed value.
 In fact, they were off by 300K and 250K.
 The CFL bulb was more-or-less spot on.
 However, the 6000K LED bulb, although within the Daylight range, was about 800K lower than claimed.

-So be careful if mixing video lights and domestic lights to illuminate your subject.
-Do a test and review the results to ensure the results are as you expected.
+So be careful if mixing video lights and household/domestic lights to illuminate your subject.
+Do a test and review the footage to ensure the results are as you expected.

-The following video does a good job of explaining White Balance and how you can use the methods I explained above to get the perfect white balance in your camera.
+The following video does an excellent job of explaining White Balance and how you can use the methods I explained above to get the perfect white balance in your camera.
 Although the video talks about photography, everything directly applies to you creating video content in a home YouTube studio.

 Using 3200k vs 5600k lighting in your scene